 Metropolitan Planning Organizations (MPOs) are federally designated agencies existing in all census-designated urban areas with a population of 50,000 or more.
 An MPO's purpose is to prioritize, plan, and program transportation projects in order to receive federal transportation funding.
 The South Bend Urbanized area is served by two MPOs.
 The Indiana portion of the South Bend and Elkhart Urbanized area is a part of the Michiana Area Council of Governments (MACOG).
 The Michigan portion of the urbanized area, referred to as the Niles-Buchanan-Cass area is part of the Niles-Buchanan-Cass Area Transportation Study (NATS).
 The NATS MPO is staffed by the Southwest Michigan Planning Commission (SWMPC), which is the federally recognized planning agency for the Michigan portion of the South Bend and Elkhart urbanized areas.
-Federal legislation governing the MPO process (23 USC 134) requires MPOs to carry out a continuing, cooperative, and comprehensive (3C) metropolitan planning process.
-To achieve this the NATS MPO works closely with partner agencies including the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Michigan Department of Transportation (MDOT), local elected leadership, local planning and public works directors, the business community, and citizens across the ten local jurisdictions that make up the NATS area.
-As part of the planning process, the MPO develops the region's long-range transportation plan and Transportation Improvement Program (TIP).
-SWMPC staff serves to guide the participants through the MPO process and requirements.
-All project funding decisions are made by local officials through an open public meeting process at NATS.
+Federal legislation governing the MPO process (23 USC 134) requires MPOs to carry out a continuing, cooperative, and comprehensive (3C) metropolitan planning process and provide consideration and implementation of projects, strategies and services that will address the federal planning factors.
+The ten planning factors are as follows: